hth313/boost41/doc/catalog.rst

 a module that implements the entered catalog.

-If there is no module that overrides the entered catalog it falls back to the normal system catalog.
+If there is no module that overrides the entered catalog it falls back to the normal system catalogs.
 If there is a module that implements the entered catalog it is handled by that module.
 Boost itself implements a buffer catalog with number 7 (more are planned in future updates).